sriramab/gamamanual/WikiOnly/OperatorsDM.md

   * "vertices_specy": the species of vertices
   * "edges_species": the species of edges
   * "size": the graph will contain size nodes.
-  * "synchronized": is the graph and the species of vertices and edges synchronized?
+  * "layoutRadius": nodes of the graph will be located on a circle with radius layoutRadius and centered in the environment.
-  * "agents": list of existing node agents
-  * "edges_species": the species of edges
   * "synchronized": is the graph and the species of vertices and edges synchronized?
   * "agents": list of existing node agents
   * "edges_species": the species of edges